tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb-vs-rocksdb.md

 All benchmarks are conducted using a custom pluggable benchmarking tool that provides fair, apples-to-apples comparisons between storage engines.

+We do reccomend you benchmark your own use case to determine which storage engine is best for your needs!

 ## Test Environment

 **Hardware**